domjancik/codebase-graph-mcp/README.md

 ## Features

-- **Component Management**: Track files, functions, classes, modules, and systems
+- **Component Management**: Track files, functions, classes, modules, and systems with metadata support
-- **Relationship Mapping**: Model dependencies, inheritance, imports, and other relationships
+- **Relationship Mapping**: Model dependencies, inheritance, imports, and other relationships between components
-- **Task Integration**: Link tasks and goals directly to codebase components
+- **Task Integration**: Link tasks and goals directly to codebase components with progress tracking
 - **Multi-level Abstraction**: Support analysis at any level from individual functions to entire systems
+- **Change History**: Complete audit trail of all modifications with timestamp tracking
+- **Snapshot System**: Create and restore database snapshots for backup and rollback capabilities
+- **Command Queue**: Inter-agent communication system for coordinating work between multiple AI agents
+- **Voting System**: Community-driven type proposals for extending the schema (optional)
+- **CLI Tools**: Terminal-based queue waiters for non-MCP agent integration
+- **Flexible Configuration**: Support for multiple databases, remote connections, and SSL
 - **MCP Compatible**: Works with any MCP-compatible AI agent or tool

 ## Prerequisites